• Technical Conference: 30 March – 03 April 2025

 • Digital processing sub-systems and sensing;

-• Optical access networks, including their convergence with metro transport, wireless access networks, MEC;
+• Optical access networks including their convergence with metro transport, wireless access networks, mobile edge computing;

 • Novel networking elements and concepts, including those supporting time-deterministic and low-latency applications;